apache/nuttx/tools/README.txt

 refresh.sh
 ----------

+  [NOTE: This script with --silent is really obsolete.  refresh with the silent option really adds default values.
+However, as of 217-07-09, defconfig files are retained in a compressed format, i.e., with default vaues removed.
+So the --silent option will accomplish nothing.
+   Without --silent, you will have the opportunity over override the default value from the command line and, in that case, the script may still have some minimal value.]

   This is a bash script that automatics refreshing of board default configuration (defconfig) files.
 It does not do anything special that you cannot do manually, but is useful for me when I have to